OpenMDAO/OpenMDAO-Procedures/release/index.rst

 ``-n`` options should  not be used except during testing or debugging of the ``release build`` command.

 When creating an *official* release, using all default values is recommended, which results in a command of the form:

 ::

     release build -b -v <version>

-First, you should update the OpenMDAO/OpenMDAO-Framework master branch from the current dev branch.
-Then update your local repo's master branch accordingly.
-While the release is being built and tested, you should request that no new merges be made to the dev branch.
-Once you have built and locally tested your updated master, build the release.

 After executing the command, a ``rel_<version>`` directory containing all OpenMDAO distribution packages and docs will exist in the current directory.
 Also, a new